rowlet722/Coursera-Getting-and-cleaning-data/Readme.md

 ### Reading the tidy dataset

-The script writes the tidy data onto a csv file "TidyData.csv".
+The script writes the tidy data onto a text file "TidyData.txt".
 This file has also been included in the repo.
-To read the csv file use *fread()* from *data.table* package, only the filename argument has to be given.
+To read the txt file use *fread()* from *data.table* package, only the filename argument has to be given.